World's 50 Best Vineyards 2022: The Complete Ranking

 Penafiel, Portugal

 A seventeenth-century family estate half an hour from Porto, Quinta da Aveleda sits in the Vinho Verde heartland where granite soils and Atlantic moisture define the region's signature wines.
-The grounds alone warrant a visit, and the estate's 2025 Pearl 2 Star Prestige recognition places it firmly among Portugal's most regarded wine properties.
+The grounds alone warrant a visit, the estate's 2025 Pearl 2 Star Prestige recognition places it firmly among Portugal's most regarded wine properties.
 See our full guide for context on how it fits within the country's wider wine circuit.

 Domäne Wachau